minirust/specr/miniutil/README.md

 `miniutil` provides

-- an API to simplify manual minirust program construction (see `src/build`)
+- an API to simplify manual MiniRust program construction (see `src/build`)

-- a minirust pretty-printer (see `src/fmt`)
+- a MiniRust pretty-printer (see `src/fmt`)

-- a `run` module, which allows you to run Minirust programs
+- a `run` module, which allows you to run MiniRust programs